WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/2025-ib/README.md

   - Magneton: EQ
   - Kadabra: EQ
   - Flareon: EQ
-    - (If Vape: X Acc + HD x5, EQ KADABRA)
-    - Slash: 51-61 (52-62 with 9-10 DV)
-    - Swift: 18-22 if 15DV, 19-23 otherwise
-    - Fury Swipes: 6-8

 - Bike and Surf to Victory Road
-  - If you have 96+ HP, Elixer on the first Bike Menu and pick up the [hidden Max Ether](https://gunnermaniac.com/pokeworld?map=1#8/116)
+  - If you have 96+ HP, pick up the [hidden Max Ether](https://gunnermaniac.com/pokeworld?map=1#8/116) (while still surfing)
 - Use Super Repel and Bike after finished surfing
-- Use Strength once entering Victory Road
+- Use Strength one tile into Victory Road
-- Use Super Repel and Strength in 2nd Room right next to the boulder
+- Use Super Repel, then Strength in the 2nd room on the right side of the boulder
-- Use Strength in 3rd room
+- Use Strength in the 3rd room
-- Use Strength, Super Repel, and Bike in 4th room (also Elixer if you picked up Max Ether)
+- Use Strength, then Super Repel and Bike in the 4th room
+> Also Elixer if you picked up the Max Ether
 - Pick up the [hidden Full Restore](https://gunnermaniac.com/pokeworld?map=194#26/7) if you only have 1
-- Bike into Indigo Plateau
+- Bike into E4
-- (Victory Road with Vape):
-  - Yolo 2 tiles before victory road
-  - Super Repel after entering and in Room 3
-- Deposit all 3 companions
+- Deposit all your Pokemon except Nidoking
 - Center unless you have 96+ HP and picked up the Max Ether
+- If you have no Full Restores, or just want to play it safe, then buy some Full Restores

 - ### Lorelei:
-  - Dewgong: X Acc + HD
+  - X Acc + HD x5
-    - Bubblebeam/Aurora Beam: 81-96
-    - X Speed if Speedfall
-  - Cloyster: HD
-  - Slowbro: HD
-  - Jinx: HD
-  - Lapras: HD
+  > If you get BB speedfall, then X Speed before using HD

 ## Bruno
 - Use Elixer
-  - If center skip then swap Bike with Rare Candy then use Max Ether on Horn Drill, DONT CANDY
-  - If Lorelei speedfall, Use Elixer and use Candy and do this Agatha: X Spec + EQ (IB if Substitute), IB (x2), EQ x3
+> If you picked up Max Ether and skipped center, use Max Ether on HD instead

 - ### Bruno:
   - Onix: IB
-  - Hitomonchan: X Acc + HD
+  - Hitmonchan: X Acc + HD
-    - Ice Punch: 28-34 (30-36 with 13 DV)
-    - Fire Punch: 14-17
   - Hitmonlee: HD
   - Onix: IB
   - Machamp: HD
+  > Ice Punch: 28-34 (30-36 with 13 DV)
+  > Fire Punch: 14-17 (15-18 with 13 DV)

 ## Agatha
-- Heal for Agatha if below 38 HP
+- Heal if less than 40 HP, or if you want to play it safe (although it's still kinda risky because of paralysis and running out of healing items)

 - ### Agatha:
   - Gengar: X Speed + EQ
-    - If Lick paralyzed, then Full Restore immediately (no need to X Speed again)
-    - If Substitute use EQ
-    - Mega Drain: 15-18
-    - Lick: 10-12
   - Golbat: IB x2
-    - Wing Attack: 17-21 if 15DV.
-18-22 otherwise
-    - Leech Life: 15-18
   - Haunter: EQ
   - Arbok: EQ
   - Gengar: EQ
+  > If you are somehow out of X Speeds, then EQ Gengar and X Spec on Golbat
+  > If you get Lick paralyzed, then Full Restore immediately (no need to X Speed again)
+  > Use EQ to break Substitute

 ## Lance
-- Full Restore + Candy for Lance
-- Check HP Strats for this fight
+- Heal to full HP

 - ### Lance:
   - Gyarados: X Spec + TB
-    - Hydro Pump: 108-128
-  - Dragonair: X Spec/Attack + IB
+  - Dragonair: X Spec + IB
+  - IB the rest
-    - If 36-48 HP after Gyarados, then move the second X item to the second Dragonair
+  > If 36-48 HP after Gyarados, then IB the first Dragonair use the second X Spec on the second Dragonair instead
-    - If less than 36 HP or playing safe, Full Restore on first Dragonair, then X Spec immediately
+  > If less than 36 HP, or you want to be safe in general, then Full Restore on the first Dragonair, then X Spec
+  > If you are out of X Specs, use X Attack instead of the second X Spec
+  > Hydro Pump: 108-128 (112-132 with 13-14 DV)
-    - Hyper Beam: 44-52
+  > Hyper Beam: 44-52 (45-53 with 9-10 DV)
-    - Slam: 24-29
+  > Slam: 24-29

-  - Dragonair: IB
-    - Ice Beam: 35-42 with 14-15 DV, 37-44 with 13 DV (30-36 at +2)
-    - Bubblebeam: 25-30 (25-30 at +2)
-  - Aerodactyl: IB
-  - Dragonite: IB
-## Champion
+## Champ
-- Heal to tank EQ: 132-156, 134-158 if 13 special
+- Heal to survive Sandslash EQ (134-158, 137-162 with 9 DV)

-- ### Champion:
+- ### Champ:
   - Sandslash: X Spec + IB
   - Alakazam: EQ
   - Exeggutor: X Acc + HD
+  > Use Poke Flute if put to sleep, Exeggutor cannot deal any damage to you
-  - Magneton: EQ
+  - Magneton: EQ (+ TB)
   - Cloyster: HD
   - Flareon: EQ
-    - Poke Flute if put to sleep (Exeggutor cannot deal any damage to you)
-    - (If Vape: X Spec + IB, EQ, X Acc + HD, EQ, EQ, HD)
-    - EQ: 132-156, 134-158 if 13 special
-    - Ninetales QA: 16-19
-    - Magneton is an 89% range with Vaporeon
-YOLO STRAT- Dont heal pre fight, IB, if you freeze then setup X Acc + X Spec, if you crit then EQ Alakazam hoping for Kinesis and dont setup X Spec at all